ftde0/yt2009/apk_setup.md

 <img src="./doc-imgs/gdata-grep-marked.png"/>

-open the file and change the strings. **MAKE SURE YOU'RE NOT INCLUDING THE PORT IF NOT ON 80.
-THE APP WILL CRASH OTHERWISE.**
+open the file and change the strings. **ONLY INCLUDE THE IP ADDRESS/DOMAIN NAME YOU'RE USING.**

+**ANY PREFIXES OR ANYTHING AFTER (HTTP, PORT, ETC) WILL CRASH THE APP ON START.**

 <img src="./doc-imgs/gdata-changed.png"/>